LudvigDillen/FACT_for_PCMC/README.md

 if `feature_folder` is is the same as earler and `re_use_data: False`, then the data will be overwritten, so PAY ATTENTION TO THIS.
 To run the code, simply run `python main.py`.
 It can be good to debug and the I recommend setting `debug: True`.

-To specify which config-file to use, change it to the correspond file over the function `fact()` in `classifiers/PointTransformers/train_cls.py`.
+To specify which config file to use, change it to the correspond file over the function `fact()` in `classifiers/PointTransformers/train_cls.py`.

+### Code Structure
+I will say something about the code structure so things can be more easily found.
+We could device the code into 5 parts:
+1. Dataset Handling
+    - `registration` some tools for registering point clouds that create our datasets.
+    - `utils/data_handling` loading of data
+    - `utils/nuscenes_handling` loading of nuScenes data
+2. Feature Extraction
+    - `features/` includes tool for feature extraction both for us and CorAl
+    - `utils/pointclouds.py` keeps track of classes of point cloud characteristics and extracted features.
+3. Classification
+    - `classifiers/PointTransformers/train_cls.py` is the main classification script.
+4. External Code
+    - `GeoTransformer_202407` (like [original repo](https://github.com/qinzheng93/GeoTransformer) with some small modifications)
+    - `classifiers/PointTransformers` is mostly based on the [code](https://github.com/qq456cvb/Point-Transformers)
+5. Other Stuff
+    - `classifiers/PointTransformers/config/` configuration files
+    - `weights/` including our model weights
+    - `images/` some important plots I`ve saved.

+Files I don't mention are perhaps not as important.
+Or I think their purpose is self-explanatory.
+Or I forgot to mention them.

+### Details of the Config File

 Some caveats:
 1. Some of the directories in the config-files are currently set using absolute path.
 You do need to adjust this to your machine.